Marcu Cercel: Habsburg ally

 By September 1602, Marcu was known to be camped with the Imperial Army at Corona, where Radu Șerban was preparing the reconquest of Wallachia.
 Marcu assisted in this effort, commanding a guard unit of 3,000 Székelys and 1,000 Transylvanian pikemen.
 His troops defended Teișani from the Crimean Tatars, alongside forces led by Basta, Prince Radu and Stroe Buzescu.
 Finally, in January 1603, he led his force into Moldavia.
 Emperor Rudolf II received a letter from Prince Ieremia, who complained that Rudolf's Wallachian ally was causing damages across the border.
 Basta praised his skill in directing hajduk raids, during which Cercel collected various bounties, but in the end ordered him to return, fearing Polish reprisals.
+From 1604, he was faced with the Bocskai uprising in Transylvania and Upper Hungary, which cut him off from Moldavia.
+One record suggests that Marcu, alongside Count Dampierre, Boldizsár Kornis and Pongrác Sennyey, defended Szepesváralja (Spišské Podhradie) against troops led by the eponymous rebel leader, Stephen Bocskai.

-From 1604, Marcu was faced with the Bocskai uprising in Transylvania, which cut him off from Moldavia.
-He was stranded at Libochowitz, in Austrian Bohemia, a pensioner of the Aulic Council and member of Sigismund Báthory's retinue.
-In 1606, he was with Basta and Galeotto Barbiano di Belgiojoso at Cassovia, trying to uproot the Transylvanian occupation of that city.
+Later in 1604, Cercel was stranded at Libochowitz, in Austrian Bohemia, a pensioner of the Aulic Council and member of Sigismund Báthory's retinue.
+He had lost control of his Transylvanian troops, who pledged themselves to Bocskai in 1605, and sought to ransack Feyérvár (Bălgrad).
+In 1606, Cercel was with Basta and Galeotto Barbiano di Belgiojoso at Cassovia, trying to uproot the Transylvanian occupation of that city.
 By 1608, Marcu was in Prague, and, Iorga notes, was regarded as a "second Michael".
 He was also poised to take the Moldavian throne from Constantin Movilă, but Radu Șerban intervened before this could happen, and put up Mihail Movilă on the throne.

 Marcu's estranged cousin and competitor, Nicolae Pătrașcu, also settled in the Habsburg lands, but not before attempting to seize Wallachia from Radu Șerban.
 He was reportedly captured and mutilated during the events.
 Of Marcu's other surviving relatives, Stanca Cercel was Radu Șerban's guest in Wallachia—Matthias of Austria tried to arrange a safe conduct for Marcu's servants to meet with her.
-Meanwhile, the eponymous rebel leader, Stephen Bocskai, was proclaimed Prince of Transylvania and confiscated all of Marcu's assets, including an estate at Alsóidecs (Ideciu).
-In May 1607, a new Prince, Sigismund Rákóczi, also confiscated Cercel's townhouse in Feyérvár (Bălgrad).
+Meanwhile, Bocskai was proclaimed Prince of Transylvania and confiscated all of Marcu's assets, including an estate at Alsóidecs (Ideciu).
+In May 1607, a new Prince, Sigismund Rákóczi, also confiscated Cercel's townhouse in Feyérvár.
 According to Iorga, this meant that Cercel was living in misery.
 Rudolf considered him for a Captaincy of the Hungarian Kingdom, but none were yet available.